Alternating electric field therapy: Side effects

-Society and culture
+The adverse effects of TTFields include local skin rashes and irritation caused by prolonged electrode use.
+Compared with other cancer treatment methods, this effect is very minimal and tolerable for the patient.
+This irritation can be controlled with steroid creams and periodic breaks from treatment.

 Regulatory approval

 The NovoTTF-100A / Optune device was approved by the U.S. Food and Drug Administration (FDA) in April 2011 for the treatment of patients with recurrent glioblastoma, based on clinical trial evidence suggesting a benefit in this population.
 Because the evidence for therapeutic efficacy was not deemed conclusive, the device manufacturer was required to conduct additional clinical trials as a condition of device approval.
 Critics suggested that pleas of cancer patients in the room of the FDA hearing swayed the opinions of many during the related FDA panel, and that approval was granted despite "huge misgivings on several points".

 Optune was approved by the FDA for newly diagnosed glioblastoma on Oct.
 5, 2015, as a result of randomized phase 3 trial results that reported a 3-month advantage in overall survival and progression-free survival when added to chemotherapy with temozolomide.
 In the US, Medicare covers treatment, as of February 2020.